ckunte/git-talk/git-talk.typ

     - GUI clients == sanity
     - originally designed for linux FS; now available for all OSes
     - #highlight[for plain text] files
-    - not for tracking binary files
+    - not useful for tracking binary files (no diffs)

   ]
 ]

 #centered-slide[

-  = how to
+  = How to

-  version control _with_ git
+  Version control _with_ git

 ]